 Artists and architects have tried to measure attractiveness in terms of mathematical proportions.
 Science tells us that symmetry plays a vital role in our perceptions of attractiveness and perhaps this is because symmetry implies we are healthy.

 The position of your body (your posture) affects the position of your spine.
 Symmetry is crucial to good posture.
-When your body alignment begins to stray from the symmetrical ‘normal’, there are asymmetrical loads placed on your body and these stresses and strains can lead to pain, muscle strain, arthritis, ill-health and an unattractive appearance.
+When your body alignment begins to stray from our symmetrical ideal, there are uneven loads placed on your body.
+These stresses and strains can lead to pain, muscle strain, arthritis, ill-health and an unattractive appearance.

-If you know you have forward head posture, you should consider having a Posture Analysis and begin doing some daily chin tucks.
+If you suspect you have forward head posture, you might benefit from having having a Posture Analysis and learning to perform a basic chin tuck.

-Slouching posture, aka iposture is all about habit and lifestyle.
-The bags we carry, the hours we spend sitting, our office ergonomics, video games and social media.
-Perhaps this is why standing desks like the Focal Upright, are trending big time!
+Slouching posture, aka iposture is all about habit and lifestyle – the bags we carry, the hours we spend sitting, our office ergonomics, video games and social media.
+Perhaps this is why standing desks are trending big time!

 Don’t wait – start today!